Bipolar Disorder (cont.)

 When using medicines to prevent symptoms of manic or mixed episodes, mood-stabilizer medications like lithium or lamotrigine (Lamictal) are often used.
-Health-care professionals who prescribe lithium monitor blood levels of the medication to be sure it is within a therapeutic, safe level.
+Health-care professionals who prescribe lithium monitor blood levels of the medication to be sure it is within a therapeutic, safe range of levels.
 The functioning of other body systems is frequently followed to quickly address any abnormal changes that may be associated with the medication.
 When a neuroleptic like olanzapine is used in combination with lithium, symptoms of relapse may be prevented for a longer period of time compared to when lithium is used alone.
 While lamotrigine tends to cause few side effects, practitioners tend to question the people they treat closely about symptoms of persistent fever, rash, or sore throat that may be warning signs of a rare but potentially fatal side effect.
 Depakote is also associated with that rare but potentially dangerous side effect.
 Medications like topiramate (Topamax) are being researched as a potential treatment for people with bipolar disorder who engage in pedophilia, sexual addiction, or are otherwise considered sexually deviant.
-While oxcarbazepine (Trileptal) continues to be used by many in an attempt to manage the mood swings of both adult and pediatric bipolar disorder, its effectiveness remains a matter of debate.
+While oxcarbazepine (Trileptal) is sometimes used by many in an attempt to manage the mood swings of both adult and pediatric bipolar disorder, its effectiveness remains a matter of debate.